arty-name/Open-Google-Reader/README.md

 it is much more suitable for most day-to-day tasks.
 Any time you need something not implemented here, there's a handy link to switch to full-featured interface.

-Another aim is to be flexible and customizable for everyone who knows a bit of javascript.
+Another goal is to be flexible and customizable for everyone who knows a bit of javascript.
 I do not want to make this bloated victim of creeping featuristis, thus feel free to fork the repo and roll your own.